stewartsmith/drizzle/docs/replication/appliers/slave/configuration.rst

    :option:`--basedir`.

-Since a slave can connect to multiple masters, all other options are set per-master in a :ref:`slave_config_file`.
+Since a slave can connect to multiple masters, all other options are set in the :ref:`slave_config_file`.
 Once a slave config file has been written, start Drizzle with the ``slave`` plugin like:

 .. code-block:: bash

   $ drizzled --plugin-add slave --slave.config-file /etc/drizzled/slave.conf

-See :ref:`slave_examples` for complete, working examples.

-If the masters are configured properly and the slave config file is correct, Drizzle should start without errors and it should be possible to :ref:`administer the slave <slave_admin>` as described in the next section.
+If the masters are configured properly, and the slave config file is correct, and the slave plugin loads successfully, the :ref:`sys_replication_tables` will be accessible on the slave as described in the next topic, :ref:`slave_admin`.